Cossy Orjiakor blasts a physically-challenged troll who attacked her for showing off her boobs on IG - INFORMATION NIGERIA

-Cossy Ojiakor came hard on a physically challenged man, who attacked her for showing off her boobs on Instagram.
+Actress Cossy Ojiakor came hard on a physically challenged man, who attacked her for showing off her boobs on IG.

 Meanwhile, Cossy Orjiakor has narrated how singer, Baba Fryo touched her boobs after much persuasion.